baymesh/baymesh-static-website/content/docs/getting-started/_index.md

 ---
 title: Getting Started
-description: Description
+description: If you've never used Meshtastic before this is a great place to start
-categories: [Examples, Placeholders]
+# categories: [Examples, Placeholders]
-tags: [test, docs]
+tags: [Newbie, Config Settings, Client Config, MQTT]
 weight: 20
 ---